dora-rs/dora-rs.github.io/blog/reachy-qwenvl-sam2.md

 The code is 100% open source and is aimed at being 100% reusable on other hardware using dora-rs by just replacing: `reachy-left-arm, reachy-right-arm, reachy-camera and reachy-head`.
 Albeit, porting this code might not be 100% easy as of now, and further work need to be done.

+## Computer requirements

+This run on both:

+- MacOS with ~ 20G of RAM but without SAM2 as SAM2 is only available on nvidia for now.
+- Linux with ~ 10G of Nvidia VRAM and ~16G of Nvidia VRAM using SAM2.
+- I have not tried Windows but should run as well.

 ## Annex: Rerun

 <iframe src="https://app.rerun.io/version/0.21.0/index.html?url=https://huggingface.co/datasets/haixuantao/rerun_dataset/resolve/main/final_data.rrd" width="100%" height="700px"></iframe>